Web Project Consultant & Trainer

-Twelve years experience as a friendly web-project consultant & trainer with a passion for finding appropriate solutions to client problems and making those solutions understandable.
-Skills include a deep understanding of Drupal technology & Drupal best practice, as well as strong verbal communication skills and the ability to guide and coordinate the work of others.
-Excellent analytical & mentoring ability with a reputation for demystifying technology and producing maintainable solutions.
+Twelve years experience as a friendly web project consultant & trainer with a passion for finding appropriate solutions to client problems & making those solutions understandable.
+Skills include a deep understanding of Drupal technology & Drupal best practices, as well as strong verbal communication skills & the ability to guide & coordinate the work of others.
+Excellent analytical & mentoring ability with a reputation for demystifying technology & producing maintainable solutions.
 Thinks information & data modeling are fun!

 including individuals | groups | departments | companies